Federated Adaptive Causal Estimation (FACE) of Target Treatment Effects: Theoretical Guarantees

+\end{corollary} The proof of Theorem \ref{thm:FACE} and Corollary \ref{cor:CI} is given in Supplement \ref{assec:proof-FACE}.
 A key step in the proof of Theorem \ref{thm:FACE} is the analysis of the $L_1$ penalized adaptive selection and aggregation \eqref{def:ada-aggre}.
+We are able to establish the oracle property \citep{SCADoracle01}, i.e., the data-driven selection and aggregation through \eqref{def:ada-aggre} is asymptotically equivalent to the process with a priori selection and optimal aggregation.
 The problem is different from the typical penalized regression, so we develop a new proof strategy.
 We first analyze the optimal combination with oracle selection, in which the biased augmentations are excluded.
-For unbiased augmentations, $\hat{\Delta}_{\tgt,k} - \hat{\Delta}_{\tgt,\tgt} = O_p\left(N^{-1/2}\right)$, so the penalty term is asymptotically negligible $\lambda(\hat{\Delta}_{\tgt,k} - \hat{\Delta}_{\tgt,\tgt})^2 = o_p\left(N^{-1/2}\right)$.
+For unbiased augmentations, $\widehat{\Delta}_{\tgt,k_s} - \widehat{\Delta}_{\tgt,\tgt} = O_p\left(N^{-1/2}\right)$, the penalty term is asymptotically negligible, i.e., $\lambda(\widehat{\Delta}_{\tgt,k_s} - \widehat{\Delta}_{\tgt,\tgt})^2 = o_p\left(N^{-1/2}\right)$ when $\lambda$ is chosen such that $\lambda \asymp N^\nu$ with $\nu \in (0,1/2)$.
 Thus, the estimated combination converges to the asymptotic limit at the regular $N^{-1/2}$ rate.
-Finally, we show that the estimated combination with oracle selection also solves the original problem with large probability.
+Finally, we show that the estimated combination with oracle selection also solves the original problem with high probability.

+\begin{remark} The proposed FACE estimator has CI with honest coverage of the true TATE if all the biases are detectable $|\bar{\delta}_{\tgt,k_s} - \bar{\delta}_{\tgt,\tgt}|\gg N^{-1/2}$.
+However, in accordance with the limit characterized by the information lower bound, it is not possible to detect source sites with small biases of $|\bar{\delta}_{\tgt,k_s} - \bar{\delta}_{\tgt,\tgt}|\lesssim N^{-1/2}$ order.
+Involving these sites in the final TATE will introduce non-negligible bias that cannot be corrected.
+With the presence of weakly biased $\hat{\delta}_{\tgt,k_s}$, the undetectable bias may induce a biased, non-regular FACE estimator, as well as undercoverage of the confidence interval.
+While such an issue would not occur in the large $N$ and finite $K$ framework of our theory, we offer a possible remedy for regularity with regard to finite sample performance.
+In the aggregation \eqref{def:ada-aggre}, we may substitute the penalty factor with a truncated Wald statistic